Special Offers Available!

 Jeffrey Paul, Principal Oboe since 2003, is the composer of two of the works used in the SDSO’s Lakota Music Project – Desert Wind and Pentatonic Fantasy for Dakota Cedar Flute and Orchestra.
 In addition to playing the oboe, he plays piano, English horn, saxophone, guitar, and bagpipes as well as composes experimental and traditional music.

-John Tomkins, Principal Bassoon since 2002, has participated in many music festivals including the National Orchestral Institute, and the Tanglewood Music Center.
-John also serves as Principal Bassoon of The Sioux City Symphony Orchectra and is the Bassoon Instructor at Augustana College and Sioux Falls University.
+John Tomkins, Principal Bassoon since 2002, has participated in many music festivals including the National Orchestral Institute and the Tanglewood Music Center.
+Mr. Tomkins also serves as Principal Bassoon of the Sioux City Symphony Orchestra and is the Bassoon Instructor at Augustana University and University of Sioux Falls.

-Daniel Kitchens, SDSO Acting Principal Horn, completed his BM in Performance from Texas Christian University and his Postgraduate Diploma in Performance from the Royal College of Music in London.
-Mr. Kitchens has performed with the Fort Worth Symphony Orchestra, the Dallas Chamber Symphony, the Omaha Symphony, and as Guest Principal with the Orquesta Sinfónica Nacional of the Dominican Republic.
-Previously, Daniel was Third Horn in the Las Colinas Symphony Orchestra and an active freelance musician in the Dallas-Fort Worth area.
-The 2016-17 season marks his first with the SDSO.
+Daniel Kitchens, SDSO Principal Horn, completed his BM in Performance from Texas Christian University and his Postgraduate Diploma in Performance from the Royal College of Music in London.
+Mr. Kitchens has performed with the Fort Worth Symphony Orchestra, the Dallas Chamber Symphony, the Omaha Symphony, as well as many other regional orchestras.
+The 2018-19 season marks his third with the SDSO.